 Istanbul lies on both sides of the Bosphorus strait expanding over a territory of more than 5000 km2.
 The European part is additionally divided by the Golden Horn, which separates the two most important historical districts: Sultanahmet on the south and Galata on the north.
 The form of the city and its urban grid are additionally determined by the mountainous topography of the terrain.
 Two motorway belts intersected by major avenues heading towards the Bosphorus on both continents bypass the city center.
 The city adapts to the terrain, therefore most of the streets in the urban area are of irregular shape.

 The giant Hagia Sophia is the most important landmark in Sultanhmet, and perhaps the city.
 Built in the 6th century it was a church until the 15th century when it was converted into a mosque.
 Today it is a museum that showcases some of the most beautiful byzantine mosaics you’ll ever see.
 Some 200 meters southwest Sultanahmet Mosque or the Blue Mosque is the only mosque with 6 minarets.
 Built in the 16th century, it is considered the last great classical mosque.
 In the same area magnificent underground Basilica Cistern dates from the 6th century.
 North of Hagia Sophia the impressive Topkapi Palace was the royal residence of the sultans for four centuries.
 About a half kilometer west of the Palace the Kapalı Çarşı or Grand Bazaar is one of the largest covered markets in the world.
 Dating back to the 15th century it was one of the first buildings built during the Otthoman rule.
 Another 500 meters to the north the other important imperial mosque Süleymaniye is Istanbul’s largest with a beautiful monumental courtyard.
 On the other side of the Golden horn, Galata tower built by the Genovese in the 14th century offers some spectacular views of the city.
 A little bit further north, next to the Bosphorus the colorful Dolmabahce Palace provides a different insight into the lives of the sultans.
+You should visit these sites even if you are only on a layover in Istanbul.
+Most of the main sights are includeded in this free tour of Istanbul.

 Istanbul is a huge city with an incredibly diverse accommodation offer.
 Because of its size, and the lack of adequate public transport it is crucial to be well located.
 While most of the tourist attractions are in Sultanahmet, the main entertainment area is the one north of the Golden horn in Beyoglu.
 The former is the best option if your main goal is to visit as much as possible, and the later if you prefer getting to know hip new places popular among newer generations of young istanbulites.
 The Cankurtaran neighborhood between the Blue Mosque and the Bosphorus is packed with hotels of all ranges.
 Another centrally located neighborhood with budget options is next to the Sirkeci train station.
 In Beyoglu there are many good hotels and guesthouses near the lively pedestrian Istiklal Avenue.